eHarmony/vw-webservice/README.md

 ### Dependencies

-* Maven 2.2.1
+* Maven 2.2.1 or Maven 3
 * Jetty 9.1.10
 * Java 1.7
 * Vowpal Wabbit (included as a submodule)

 The current web service was developed and tested on Jetty 9.1.0.
-You will need Maven 2.2.1 to build the project (Maven 3 seems to have issues with it).
+You will need Maven 2.2.1 to build the project (Maven 3 also works, though).
+These instructions assume you want to use Maven 2.2.1, but you can just as easily use Maven 3 if you like.

 #### Maven 2.2.1